There are different options to help you stay connected and access the internet from your home.

 - Network coverage in your area

-Once you have compared providers and decided on a plan to suit your needs, you can sign up to the contract by:
+Once you have picked a plan, you can sign up by:

 - Giving your consent over the phone and having that conservation recorded